HL7/cqf-measures/input/pages/measure-conformance.md

   ]
 ```

-And the following example illustrates the use of the populationBasis extension for an encounter-based measure:
+And the following example illustrates the use of the populationBasis extension for an non-patient based measure:

 ```json
   "extension": [